FRANKFORT, Ky. (FOX19) - Kentucky recorded 58 virus-related deaths Thursday, the largest daily increase of the pandemic.

 “We are proving we can get it out there.
 We are proving that we are efficient.
-We are proving that we can get it into people’s arms,” Beshear said.
+We are proving that we can get it into people’s arms,” Gov. Andy Beshear said Tuesday.

 But in the present, vaccine supply remains “a limiting factor” at this stage in the rollout, according to the governor, one that is “squarely on the federal government” to fix.

-Of the total doses received, 106,275 have been diverted to the long-term care facility program as required by a federal contract.
+Of the total doses received, 117,975 have been diverted to the long-term care facility program per a federal contract.
 This includes both first and second doses, explaining why fewer of these have been administered compared to the state allocation.